About Kingston Hill

 Social Studies at KHA helps students understand the world in which they live and prepares them with the knowledge and skills to become informed, thoughtful, and active citizens in a culturally diverse democratic society and complex world.
 KHA creates conditions for every student to think critically and collaboratively, and act as a creative, self-motivated, culturally, and globally competent learner.
 The Rhode Island Social Studies Standards guide the lessons.

-Science, Technology, Engineering, Art & Math (STEAM): Students at KHA are offered the opportunity to enhance their knowledge and deepen their understanding of the skills and content they learn in their core subjects through project-based learning opportunities.
-Students receive weekly instruction focused on STEAM projects that enhance their educational experience and increase access to the curriculum through varied media.
+Students at KHA are offered the opportunity to enhance their knowledge and deepen their understanding of the skills and content they learn in their core subjects through project-based learning opportunities in their weekly art classes.
+Students receive weekly art instruction focused on STEAM projects that enhance their educational experience and increase access to the curriculum through varied media.
 In addition, students are able to participate in activities that are of interest to them, create and express their perspectives, critically evaluate artistic pieces and develop an appreciation for various art forms while learning methods and techniques that artists use to create.

 State Testing: